HOLIDAY CUTOFF: Live-goods resume shipping 6th of Jan. Click here for more details.

 Maintenance: Generally no cleaning needs to be done, except for the removal of uneaten moldy food.
 If much of the substrate has been composted into a fine mix of frass (isopod poop), it is time to replace at least 50% of the substrate with new materials.
 Replace bark and leaf litter as it is slowly eaten away.

 Tank Mates: Isopods are mostly peaceful and are able to be used in bio-active vivariums alongside millipedes and springtails.
 They may be predated on by reptiles, amphibians and predatory arthropods; ensure that you have a back up colony separate from these animals to avoid losing all your isopods.
 Avoid placing larger or voracious species of isopods with animals that may be vulnerable while molting on the ground, such as tarantulas and scorpions.
+Larger isopods should not be placed with vulnerable invertebrates such as young spiders and scorpions.

 Do not keep different species of isopods in the same enclosure.
 If you do, expect one species to out compete the other for resources!